top of page

 Health Insurance

-Generally speaking, there are two types of insurance coverage you may obtain upon arrival in Italy: INA Assitalia, which is private and covers emergency room visits only, or the Tessera Sanitaria, which is Italy's public health service (Servizio Sanitario Nazionale) and which will give access to doctor visits as well.
-Please read the information on this page to decide which option works best for you.
+To obtain your entry visa and permesso di soggiorno, you will need to provide proof of health insurance.
+Once in Italy, you can choose between two main types of coverage: INA Assitalia, a private insurance that only covers emergency room visits, or the Tessera Sanitaria, which is Italy’s public health service that provides access to doctor visits as well.
+Please read the full information on this page to determine which option best suits your needs.

 Read More